kingdonb/cdcongitopscon2023-slides/slides.md

 Gotta go pretty fast

 * Try not to talk so fast
-* Don't want to lose everyone
+* Don't want to lose you
-* We're going to talk about Wasm
+* Many twists and turns
+* Rabbit-shocker timer to help keep honest!

 # Intro